 Because all Books Count!

-Various forms of educational reform Common Core State Standards (CCSS) are hot topics of discussion among educators across the United States. cholars and teachers struggle with the uncertainty and unfairness of the evolving changes to core curriculum and methods of assessment (i.e., standardized testing).
-While the conversations about CCSS and standardized testing are loud, seem to be falling on deaf ears, I want to speak out about something that teachers can control: text complexity and reading levels (Lexile).
+Various forms of educational reform including Common Core State Standards (CCSS) are hot topics of discussion among educators across the United States.
+Scholars and teachers struggle with the uncertainty and unfairness of the evolving changes to core curriculum and methods of assessment (i.e., standardized testing).
+While the conversations about CCSS and standardized testing are loud, and seem to be falling on deaf ears, I want to speak out about something that teachers can control: text complexity and reading levels (Lexile).

 Common Sense Media (2014) recently released a report claiming that students are no longer spending as much time reading for pleasure as they did ten years ago.
 The study reports that only 45% of 17 year olds say they read for pleasure once or twice a year.
-This may be attributed to Common Core literacy initiatives across the content areas, the inclusion of informational texts, and the ever-changing standardized tests that students must take to move ahead (Gallagher, 20).
+This may be attributed to Common Core literacy initiatives across the content areas, the inclusion of informational texts, and the ever-changing standardized tests that students must take to move ahead (Gallagher, 2009).
+Because teachers are including required reading of informational texts and teaching to a test, reading has lost its ability to be fun and has become something that is tedious and obligatory.
 The vast amount of out-of-school distractions such as reality TV and social media may also be contributing to this trend.
 While these factors may play a role in the declining numbers, I argue that with the acceptance of the Common Core State Standards in 2012, students have lost interest in reading for pleasure because teachers (English or otherwise) are requiring students to read books (both fiction and non-fiction) from prescribed lists that match text complexity and individual reading levels.
 Students are not given choice by what interests them in reading, but are required to read books that match or exceed their Lexile scores.

 My concern is that not enough teachers, parents, and students understand what the Lexile Reading test measures.
-Two things are unclear: how the test determines complexity and how the student’s reading level is measured.
-When determining complexity (or Lexile level) of a text, usually the paragraph is used for measurement.
+Two things are unclear for most: how the test determines complexity and how the student’s reading level is measured.
+When determining the complexity (or Lexile level) of a text, usually only one paragraph of the entire text is used for measurement.
 The longer the sentence with the most syllables per word, the more complex a text; thus, texts with long sentences receive higher Lexile reading scores.
-When determining a student’s Lexile level, a computerbase reading test is given.
-The Scholastic Reading Aptitude (Lexile) test is a series of paragraphs with a multiple-choice question each passage measuring word familiarity and sentence length.
+When determining a student’s Lexile level, a computer-based reading test is given.
+The Scholastic Reading Aptitude (Lexile) test is a series of paragraphs with a multiple-choice question accompanying each passage measuring word familiarity and sentence length.
 The more questions the student gets correct, the longer the sentences become until the student reaches his/her reading peak at a 75% accuracy rate.
 Period.
 The Lexile level is solely based on sentence length both for a text and for a student’s reading skill.
-Content knowledge and critical thought processes are not considered when or student’s Lexile score.
+Content knowledge and critical thought processes are not considered when determining the text’s readability or a student’s Lexile score.